cipherstash/.github/profile/README.md

-# 👋 G'day, we're CipherStash
+# 👋 Hey, we're CipherStash

 ## 🔒 We protect data, not just systems.